jschnab/systems_design/pastebin/README.md

 autoscaling group will automatically provision a new updated server.

 Costs are dominated by data transfers to the Internet and by EC2 instance costs.
-Total yearly prices will be around $35,000: $31,000 for outgoing data transfer costs and $4,000 for EC2 instance costs (reserved instances with full upfront payment).
+Total yearly prices could be up to $35,000: $31,000 for outgoing uncompressed data transfer and $4,000 for EC2 instances (reserved instances with full upfront payment).
+If NGINX is configured to send compressed response data, outgoing data volume can be divided by 3 (we send mostly text data, which compresses very well), leading a 3-fold reduction in data transfer costs, down to $10,000.
+Total cost would then be $14,000.
 The application load balancer will cost $400 per year.
 Autoscaling has no additional charge.

 ### Metadata database